mrsharpoblunto/BobbyTables/README.md

 ```

 #### Storing dynamic objects/dictionaries
-If you don't want to store strongly typed objects and instead would rather store objects containing a dictionary of key/value pairs you can do so by ensuring your stored objects inherit from the IDictionary<string,object> interface.
+If you don't want to store strongly typed objects and instead would rather store objects containing a dictionary of key/value pairs you can do so by ensuring your stored objects inherit from the IDictionary&lt;string,object&gt; interface.
 Note that the .NET 4+ ExpandoObject already implements this interface, so storing dynamic ExpandoObjects is fully supported.

 #### Retrieving and updating existing data
 ```c#